Speak to an expert

 5 weeks prior to your installation beginning, you will be invoiced for all your heat pump system products.

 Once payment is received, your system components will be picked and packed onto pallets ready for delivery.
-The utmost preparation and care are taken to ensure that your system arrives at your home complete and in perfect condition so that your installation can be completed.
+We take great care to make sure your system arrives at home complete and in perfect condition.
+This way, your installation can be finished smoothly.
 Delivery will be scheduled at a convenient time before you installation.

-Ease of access to the storage area is vital, some of the heavy products will be delivered using a wheeled trolley which can only travel over a relatively flat surface.
+Access to the storage area is important.
+Some heavy products will be delivered using a wheeled trolley.
+This trolley can only move over a flat surface.
 If you have any fencing that would restrict essential access, please have this removed before we arrive.
-If you have a manicured lawn area, we will do our best to avoid it, but if no other access is available, it is your responsibility to provide boards to place over the lawn to prevent or limit damage.
+If you have a nice lawn, we will try to avoid it.
+However, if there is no other way to access the area, you need to provide boards.
+These boards will help protect the lawn from damage.

 Installation